Kalamojo/PKM_System/Notes/Perceptron.md

 > ![[Drawing 2021-11-12 15.29.26.excalidraw|600]]

 > [!info]
 > To compute those outputs, various [[Weight|Weights]] are used.
-This process takes all the weights, multiplied by their associated binary values, to create a [[Weighted sum]].
+This process takes all the weights, multiplied by their associated binary values, to create a [[Weighted Sum]].
 In any given perceptron, if the weighted sum of all their inputs is $\leq$ to their threshold, it will return a 0.
 Likewise, if the weighted sum of the inputs is > the threshold, the perceptron will reeturn a 1.
 > Alternatively, the threshold can be subtracted from the weighted sum, and then compared to 0 like so:
 >
 > > [!math]